-While reaching for a glass, I pondered on where I should begin to write.
+While reaching for a glass, I pondered where I should begin writing.
 Do I start the edits of my novels?
 Or should I write another article?
-I turned the faucet on and clear liquid swished through the tight cylinder; splashing against a stainless steel basin.
-I placed my cup under the spout and… Continue reading A New Look!
+I turned the faucet on, and clear liquid swished through the tight cylinder, splashing against a stainless steel basin.
+I placed my cup under the spout and heard the… Continue reading A New Look!

 As I look back on the past year, I see some goals not quite reached and a few accomplishments that make me proud.
-And, I begin the New Year creating new goals while finishing up old ones.
-I began the year in full force; eager to beat the 14 books I read in 2012 in… Continue reading Writer’s Update From 2013 to 2014
+And I begin the New Year by creating new goals while finishing up old ones.
+I began the year in full force, eager to beat the 14 books I read in 2012… Continue reading Writer’s Update From 2013 to 2014

 In this classic book, Dr. Seuss uses rhyming couplets and nonsensical situations to engage children, and adults, into an adventurous read.
 Children learn the value of poetic license by made up words that rhyme with existing words to create a unique story.
 In the meantime, adults are given a fun way to read to their… Continue reading Dr. Seuss’ There’s A Wocket In My Pocket

 In this delightful book, In a People House by Theo.
 Le Sieg and Roy McKie, Mouse takes Mr. Bird on a tour of a people house.
 Mouse points to things and names each one.
 Sometimes, he may even find these things useful and entertaining… until the people return to their house!
 In a People House is a great… Continue reading What Is In a People House?